electron/electron/docs/experimental.md

 * The above "two major stables release lines" condition must have been met
 * During that time no major bugs / issues should have been caused by the adoption of this feature
 * The API is stable enough and hasn't been heavily impacted by Chromium upgrades
+* Is anyone using the API?
+* Is the API fulfilling the original proposed usecases, does it have any gaps?